WKU Student Publications Policy Manual

 ■ Deleting a tweet or Facebook post does not erase it.
 Everything posted online lives on forever in a cache somewhere.
 Everything.

-Get it right, get it first, get it out!
+Get it first, get it right, get it out!